networknt/light-doc/content/en/tool/hugo-site.md

 hugo
 ```

-This will build the site and put rendered site into public folder.
+This will build the site and put the rendered site into public folder.

 ### Deployment script